Ohio Defective Products Lawyers

 - Any failure of a product to conform to any relevant representation or warranty.

-If you suffered serious injuries or your loved one was killed by using a dangerous or defective product in the greater Columbus area, you will want to quickly seek legal representation.
-An experienced Columbus product defects attorney will be able to help you hold the negligent party accountable.
+If you suffered serious injuries or your loved one was killed by using a dangerous or defective product in Ohio, you will want to quickly seek legal representation.
+An experienced Ohio product defects attorney will be able to help you hold the negligent party accountable.

-Rinehardt Injury Attorneys has office locations in Columbus, Mansfield, and Westerville.
-Call (419) 529-2020 or contact us online to schedule a free consultation.
+Rinehardt Injury Attorneys has office locations in Columbus and Mansfield.
+Call (555) 555-5555 or contact us online to schedule a free consultation.

 Why Do I Need a Defective Products Lawyer?